lagtv/lagtv/README.md

 We are always on the look out for new ideas for improving the site.
 If you've spotted a problem, large or small, or you have a feature request you can [discuss it with the group](http://groups.google.com/group/lagtv-website?hl=en) first and then create an issue in the [issue tracker](https://github.com/andypike/lagtv/issues) for us to pick up.

+Before creating a new issue, please check the existing issues list to make sure that it hasn't been reported already.

 Releases
 ========